 Turns out Simon had a special connection with my scenario as his sister and his Mom had both lived with significant disabilities and had learned to adapt to life in a wheelchair.

 Although unable to work a typical 9-5, I am able to work from home doing Social Media.
-Somehow the stars aligned – and here I am: I help with posting for the Doug and the Slugs Facebook and Website pages!
+Somehow the stars aligned – and here I am: I help with posting for the Doug and the Slugs Social Media and Website page(s)!
 Since starting in 2015 (?)
 I’m oh-so-grateful for the opportunity to work with such incredibly talented & fun guys!

 Aside from having fun with making the goofy images to post, my favourite part working for the Slugs is to come across stories from fans inside and outside of the Facebook page & share with the guys for feedback (if they don’t reply/ see it first).
 It’s heartwarming to witness Simon’s kindness spread across all these years, regardless if there was a spotlight on him or not.
 From Doug’s antics (RIP), Teds Okos’s stage presence and the band’s overall fun and upbeat tunes – their music echoes across decades, generations & across international borders.

 Thank you for commenting/reaching out to Doug And The Slugs on our ‘Let’s Connect‘ page!